poojaruhal/CommentAnalysisInPharo/Results/README.md

-# Class Commenting Practices in Pharo
+# Replication Package for the paper entitled “Class Commenting Practices in Pharo"

-# Abstract
+# Abstract:
 Previous studies have characterised code comments in different programming languages, and  have shown how a high quality of code comments is crucial to support program comprehension activities and to improve the effectiveness of maintenance tasks.
 However, (i) very few studies have focused on the analysis of the information embedded in class comments, and (ii) none of them have analyzed these characteristics in the Pharo Smalltalk environment.